microsoft/playwright/docs/src/locators.md

 #### Evaluate all elements in the list

-The code inside evaluateAll runs in the page, you can call any DOM apis there.
+The code inside [`method: Locator.evaluateAll`] runs in the page, you can call any DOM apis there.

 ```js
 const rows = page.getByRole('listitem');